 A risk assessment is only as good as the data it uses.
-The Open Data for Resilience Initiative (OpenDRI) gathers and stores risk-related datasets to ensure that the high-quality risk assessments produced are using the most up-to-date and accurate data available.

-In turn, OpenDRI ensures that the data generated through risk assessments are widely available and reusable by uploading them onto online open data platforms.
-These data include hazard, exposure, and vulnerability information, the components that comprise disaster risk (see box).
+The Open Data for Resilience Initiative (OpenDRI) helps ensure that risk assessments use the most up-to-date and accurate data available.
+The initiative stores risk-related datasets on online open platforms, helping to ensure data generated through risk assessments are widely accessible and reusable.
+This includes data on hazard, exposure, and vulnerability, the components comprising disaster risk (see below).

-BOX: Components of disaster risk Hazard: Physical phenomena of nature, e.g. earthquake, flood Exposure: Characteristics of assets that are important to a community, e.g. buildings, people, agricultural land, infrastructure Vulnerability: Likelihood of assets being damaged or disrupted when a hazard strikes, e.g. 60% chance of building collapse
+Components of disaster risk Hazard: Physical phenomena of nature (e.g. earthquake, flood) Exposure: Characteristics of assets that are important to a community (e.g. buildings, people, agriculture land, infrastructure) Vulnerability: Likelihood of assets being damaged or disrupted when a hazard strikes (e.g. 60% chance of building collapse)